 Wondering how to invest in the vanadium industry?
-Learn about supply and demand, as well as firms involved in the vanadium space.
+Learn more about supply and demand, as well as players involved in the space.

-Vanadium is a silvery-gray transition metal that was first discovered in 1801.
-It is named after Vanadis, the Norse god of beauty, and occurs in about 65 different minerals, including vanadinite, carnotite and patronite.
+Formed in the Earth’s crust, vanadium is a silvery-gray transition metal that was first discovered in 1801.
+It is named after Vanadis, the Norse god of beauty, and occurs in about 65 different minerals.

-The metal is mined as a by-product of other metals, and exists in deposits of phosphate rock, titaniferous magnetite, uraniferous sandstone and siltstone.
-It is also present in bauxite and in carboniferous materials such as coal, crude oil, oil shale and tar sands.
+The metal is mined as a by-product of other metals, most commonly uranium.
+The technology metal is also found in deposits of phosphate rock, titaniferous magnetite, uraniferous sandstone and siltstone.
+It is also present in bauxite and in carboniferous materials such as crude oil, coal, oil shale and tar sands.

 Vanadium industry: Supply and demand

-China was the world’s largest producer of vanadium in 2016 by far, contributing 42,000 MT to the vanadium industry.
-It was followed by Russia at 16,000 MT and South Africa at 12,000 MT.
+China was the world’s largest producer of vanadium in 2020 by far, contributing 53,000 metric tons (MT) to the vanadium industry.
+Russia came in at a distant second with an output of 18,000 MT and South Africa in third place with 8,200 MT.
 China also has the highest vanadium reserves globally.

 Vanadium industry: How to invest

 Vanadium bullion is available from private individuals, but the metal is not publicly traded and so most experts do not advise investing in physical vanadium.
-Instead, many investors interested in the vanadium industry choose to invest in companies that are focused on the metal.
+Instead, many investors interested in the vanadium industry choose to gain exposure to the market through vanadium mining companies.

-- Energy Fuels (TSX:EFR,NYSEMKT:UUUU) is primarily focused on uranium, but processes vanadium at its White Mesa Mill in the US.
+- Energy Fuels (TSX:EFR,NYSEAMERICAN:UUUU) is primarily focused on uranium mining, but is also the only primary producer of vanadium in North America.
+The company produces both uranium and vanadium at its White Mesa mill in Utah.

 This is an updated version of an article originally published by the Investing News Network in 2014.

-Editorial Disclosure: Energy Fuels is a client of the Investing News Network.
+Editorial Disclosure: Energy Fuels, Vanadium One Iron and VanadiumCorp Resource are clients of the Investing News Network.
 This article is not paid-for content.